dukeng/CSC226/README.txt

-Lecture 1 - Lower bounds for sorting: Proving lower bounds for sorting and other problems using the decision tree method.
+Lecture 1 - Lower bounds for sorting: Proving lower bounds for sorting and other problems using the decision tree method.(Done)

-Lecture 2 - Algorithms for selection: QuickSelect and LinearSelect algorithms.
+Lecture 2 - Algorithms for selection: QuickSelect and LinearSelect algorithms.(Done)

 Lecture 3 - Randomized algorithms: Randomized QuickSort and Randomized QuickSelect.; basics of probability theory from the posted notes.